barionleg/cesium.wiki.gs/Documentation-Best-Practices.md

 ## Reference

-* Provide an `@example` for all non-trivial functions and properties.
-Users will look for an example before reading the actual doc.
 * Use `@see` to link to related classes, functions, and online resources.
 * Use `<code> </code>` tags when referring to parameters or other variable names and values within a description.
 * Use `{@link className}` to link to another documented type.
 This is not required for `@param` tags when the type is provided.

+## Examples

+* Provide an `@example` for all non-trivial functions and properties.
+Users will look for an example before reading the actual doc.
+* Limit code in 1@example1 tags to 80 lines so it does not overflow.

 ## Classes